suntong/dbab--pre1.3.3/src/README.md

 ## DESCRIPTION

+dbab provides a total solution for SOHO service environment, smoothly integrates DHCP, DNS, local caching and Ad blocking into harmony.
-Ad blocking by using DNSmasq + Pixelserv -- block accessing to the ad sites from the DNS level.
-I.e., the DNS server is smart enough to know which sites are ad-sites and block access to them right there.
+Ad blocking is done by DNSmasq + Pixelserv, i.e., done at the DNS level -- all requests to ad-sites are blocked right there at DNS.
 No more user space extensive pattern matching necessary at all.
+Work for your mobile devices as well.
+You don't need to install anything to your mobile devices to enjoy the ad-free and speed-up browsing.

 ## ALTERNATIVES